Code-4-Community/c4c-dev-docs/docs/hats/api-spec-school.md

 Responses:

-`200 OK`: the school was successfully updated.
+`200 OK`: the school was successfully updated

 ## Get School IDs from User ID in Reports
-Used get all the schools that a user has submitted a report for.
+Used to get all the schools that a user has submitted a report for.

 `GET` request to `/api/v1/protected/schools/reports/users`